jamesericdavidson/jamesdavidson.xyz/content/radio/index.md

     - "radio"
     - "radio-show-archive"
 date: 2025-01-01
-description: "Tune in to the Swing with Jim show every Thursday from 19:00 GMT.
+description: "Tune in to the Swing with Jim show every Thursday from 19:00 BST.
 Featuring two hours of big band hits, and interviews with interesting individuals."
 image: "/images/dj.webp"
 slug: "swingwithjim"
 title: "Swing with Jim - The Best of Big Band"